On polygon numbers of circle graphs and distance hereditary graphs: Upper bounds on the polygon number

-In this section, we give upper bounds on $\gp(G)$ in terms of $\kappa(G)$, $\alpha(G)$, and the number of vertices of $G$, and a lower bound in terms of $an(G)$.
+In this section, we prove the following upper bounds on the polygon number of a circle graph $G$ with $n$ vertices: $ \kappa(G)$, $\alpha(G) +1$, and $ \lceil n/2 \rceil$.
+We note that early work on the dimension established the following remarkably similar upper bounds on the dimension of a comparability graph $G$ with $n$ vertices: $\kappa(G)$, $\alpha(G)$, and $\lfloor n/2 \rfloor$ (see \cite{Trotter}), though we leave a further examination of the relationship between these two parameters as future work.

-The first bound relies on properties of proper circular-arc graphs.
+To show that the clique cover number is an upper bound on the polygon number of a circle graph, we rely on properties of proper circular-arc graphs.
 A {\em circular-arc graph} is the intersection graph of arcs of a circle; a collection of arcs of which the intersection graph is $G$ is a {\em circular-arc representation} for $G$.
-A circular-arc graph is a {\em proper circular-arc graph} if it has a {\em proper circular-arc representation}, i.e. a circular-arc representation in which no arc is contained in any other.
+A circular-arc graph is a {\em proper circular-arc graph} if it has a {\em proper circular-arc representation}, that is, a circular-arc representation in which no arc is contained in any other.
 Proper circular-arc graphs are circle graphs since every proper circular-arc graph has a proper circular-arc representation in which no two arcs cover the circle, and any such representation can be transformed into a circle representation in which all chords are peripheral by replacing each arc with a chord joining its endpoints (see Theorem 8.18 of \cite{Golumbic} and Observation \ref{point_in_common}).
 Conversely, a circle representation containing only peripheral chords can be transformed into a proper circular-arc representation by replacing each chord with one of its empty arcs.
-This leads to the following observation:

-\begin{obs} Graph $G$ is a proper circular-arc graph if and only if it has a circle representation in which all chords are peripheral. \end{obs}
+Thus, a graph $G$ is a proper circular-arc graph if and only if it has a circle representation in which all chords are peripheral.

 We now identify a subset of the chords of an arbitrary circle representation $\mathcal{C}$ such that the clique cover number of the intersection graph of the subset dictates $\rp(\mathcal{C})$.